 Over the following months an idea started forming.
 We launched our first initiative, Tuff Sprout, a brand where we could help tell stories of kids facing extraordinary challenges while raising a little bit of money to help other organizations.
 As time went on, we met others on similar journeys and slowly, the vision for Tuff Sprout started to come together.
 By creating a community focused brand that could advocate for these children and drive awareness to the organizations that aim to improve their lives, we could use our fear of the unknown to drive positive change.

 Just like Tuff Sprout, we believe the sprout is significant in what it represents.
-We believe, when we nurture and care for someone, we can help them realize their potential.
 The sprout symbolizes the hope and potential people embody, when they are provided the necessary care and support.